 After recuperating in Australia, William remained in Australia as a member of General MacArthur’s staff.
 He was promoted to First Lieutenant in February 1942.
 The reason this was done was that he was the only American officer who knew about the tactics the Japanese used against tanks.

 He was promoted to the rank of Captain and saw more action against the Japanese on New Guinea.
 While on New Guinea in September of 1944, he was given two options.
 The first was that he had earned enough points to return to Chicago to see his wife, Dorothy, and his children, Carol and Billy.
 The second option William was given was to return with General Douglas MacArthur to the Philippine Islands.
 He had no time to waste and made his decision immediately and returned to the Philippines as a member of the G-3 Section of the 41st Division.

 In a letter to his wife, he told her that he longed to see her and his children, but he also knew that the Philippines were about to be invaded by American Forces.
 In the letter, he said that he wanted to be there when Gen. MacArthur returned to the Philippine Islands.
 When the invasion of the Philippine Islands came, William was with the American Forces as they landed on Luzon.
 He returned to the Philippine Islands as the commander of a transport unit of 1000 men.

 William was discharged from the army on March 30, 1946.
 He returned to Maywood and his wife and children.
 He would later become the father of twin sons.
 He took a job with the Chicago & North Western Railroad.
 He also returned to the Illinois National Guard and became the commanding officer of the 33rd Division’s Heavy Tank Company which was headquartered in the same armory B Company called home.
 The men under his command viewed him as being very goal-oriented.

-In 1958, William moved to Washburn, Wisconsin, where his family owned land.
+In 1958, William moved to Washburn, Wisconsin, where his family-owned land.
 He worked as an explosive expert for 14 years and then at the Memorial Medical Center in Ashland, Wisconsin.
 William died on September 24, 1999, and after a memorial service at Messiah Lutheran Church, in Washburn, he was buried at Washburn Cemetery in Block 12, Lot 36, Site 1.